sx107/kastle-refactored/Hex/README.md

 # Files description
 - Original_LFO.hex - Original LFO firmware read directly from Kastle 1.5 bought in 2019
-- Original_LFO.hex - Original VCO firmware read directly from Kastle 1.5 bought in 2019
+- Original_VCO.hex - Original VCO firmware read directly from Kastle 1.5 bought in 2019

 Both of these firmwares are developed by [Bastl instruments](https://bastl-instruments.com/) and have nothing to do with this project.
 They are included since the shared under CC-BY-SA original firmware source code doesn't compile properly.
-Firmwares from the [production repo](https://github.com/bastl-instruments/production/tree/master/attiny) at the moment (22.06.2020) do verify succesfully with the current firmware and probably won't be updated anymore, so these firmwares are included just in case.
+Firmwares from the [production repo](https://github.com/bastl-instruments/production/tree/master/attirify succesfully with the current firmware and probably won't be updated anymore, so these firmwares are included just in case.

+- Original_DrumLFO.hex - Bastle kastle drum LFO firmware
+- Original_DrumVCO.hex - Bastle kastle drum VCO firmware

+Copied directly from [Bastl instruments production repo](https://github.com/bastl-instruments/production/tree/master/attiny).
+Tested, both of these do upload succesfully.

 ## Fuses
 Original fuses: lfuse __E2__, hfuse __DF__, efuse __FF__